bdumas/ruesdeparis/README.md

 Reverse geocoding service (transformation of geographic coordinates into addresses) is provided by Google.

-Note: this application was developped without smartphone and far from Paris.
+Note: this application was developed without smartphone and far from Paris.
 Hope the tests are good enough!
+It mainly was for me an excuse to discover new front end technologies.

 Developers